 To avoid such a situation, the system will typically output for the display with lowest capabilities, so if the matrix installation includes three 1080p screens and one 1080i screen, the resultant image would be 1080i across all screens.
 The matrix switches do not scale per output but instead negotiate with the source a signal that all screens are capable of supporting.
 Successful signal transmission is the objective.

-Using the conventional TMDS transmission method, as found on our PRO range, the video and audio signals are sent along cable number 2 of the Cat5ei/6/7.
-IR signals and HDCP data is sent along cable number 1.
+Using the conventional TMDS transmission method as found on our PRO range, video and audio signals are sent along cable number 2 of the Cat5ei/6/7, with IR signals and HDCP data sent along cable number 1.

 When selecting single cable mode on a TMDS dual cable set up, IR signals are dropped and the HDCP data is transmitted along cable number 2 along with the video and audo signals, thereby negating the need for cable number 1.

-Indeed you do.
-Our HD display adaptors/receivers require a 5v power supply at the TV end to operate.
+For the majority of our products local power is required at the display location, with our HD display receivers requiring a 5v power supply at the TV end to operate.
 (On some models 12v is needed to maintain power necessary for longer signal transmission)

-It’s important that these are powered locally, at the display end, and do not receive remote power from the rack as there can be issues resulting from voltage drop along the length of cable.
+It is important that these devices do not receive remote power from the rack as issues can be experienced issues resulting from voltage drop along the length of cable.

-Virtually all of our HDMI distribution products support some kind of IR pass-through from point-to-point extender sets to PRO and HDBaseT matrices.
-Most of the range now supports wideband IR, which means it is compatible with any third party IR device currently available on the market.
+Virtually all our HDMI distribution products support IR pass-through, from point-to-point extender sets to AMP-001-010 digital audio amplifier, Pro and HDBaseT matrices, with the majority of our range now supporting wideband IR for compatibility with any IR device available on the market.

-Both our PRO and HDBaseT Matrix ranges have IR pass-through over Cat5ei/6/7 from each of the outputs and has discrete IR outputs at the switch end.
-This makes it possible to have have multiple identical sources, each with individual IR routed to the applicable source only.
+Both our HDBaseT Pro Plus and full HDBaseT matrix ranges (Cat 5e/6) have IR pass-through from each outputs and discrete IR outputs at the switch end, thus enabling the connection of multiple identical sources, each with individual IR routed to the applicable source only.

-All of our matrix switches and the vast majority of our receiver, extender, splitter, switcher and scaler products products will pass-through a 3D Blu-ray signal, known as 'frame sequential' in tech-speak.
+All WyreStorm matrix switchers and the vast majority of our receiver, extender, splitter, switcher and scaler products are fully 3D compatible, defined as able to passthrough a full and reliable 3D signal from source to display.

-Perfect conditions mean no electrical interference, straight cable runs with no bends or kinks and no patch panels or wall outlets.
-If some of the above are factors in your installation then signal strength and bandwidth can be compromised.
+Perfect transmission conditions denote straight cable runs without electrical interference, no bends or kinks and no patch panels or wall outlets.
+Signal strength and bandwidth can be compromised if some of the above are factors in the installation.

-If a cable run is reaching the upper limit of the receivers’ capabilities, then the signal can be boosted by way of an extender set (RX-TX) or by simply using an in-line repeater.
-Our transmission signals can be repeated up to 5 times (250m) using a conventional TMDS signal or 7 times (700m) using HDBaseT or HDBaseT Lite technology.
+If a cable run is reaching the upper limit of the device transmission capabilities, the signal can be boosted by using an extender set (RX-TX) to lengthen distribution or by simply using an in-line repeateTransmission signals can be repeated with WyreStorm equipment up to 5 times (250m/820ft) using a conventional TMDS signal or 7 times (700m/2300ft) using HDBaseT technology.
 See product listing for details.

-Although conventional transmission is considered to be two Cat 5e cables, it is possible to send the signal down a single cable if necessary.
-All of our pro-matrix switches and UTP splitters support single UTP mode, however in this mode IR control of sources and matrix switching is not possible.
-However using HDBaseT and HDbaseT Lite transmission; all of the twin cable features are supported with the added benefit of Ethernet and RS232 control.
+Although conventional transmission is considered to be two Cat5ei cables - one for audio and video, and one for IR signal - it is possible to send the signal down a single cable if necessary.
+All of our Pro matrix switches and UTP splitters support single UTP mode, however in this mode IR control of sources and matrix switching is not possible.

-While our equipment is tested and graded to Cat 5e cable standard; tests have shown that even better results are achieved when using Cat6 cable, with the lower gauge and thicker copper cores of Cat6 ensuring a better signal transfer.
+While all WyreStorm UTP-based equipment is tested and graded to Cat5ei cable standard; tests have shown that even better results are achieved when using Cat6 cable, with the lower gauge and thicker copper cores of Cat6 ensuring a significantly improved signal transfer and distribution capabilities.